 Final Exam (100 points) -- This comprehensive essay exam will give you a chance to write about what you learned this term and how you can apply it in business settings moving forward.
-Most likely, the questions will be posted at the conclusion of our next to last class meeting and you will submit your exam via email/Google Docs to the instructor before our last class meeting.
+Most likely, the questions will be posted at the conclusion of our next to last class meeting and you will submit your exam via email/Google Docs to the instructor before our last class.

 Participation (50 points) -- You should show up for each class ready to discuss the assigned readings or other activities and be prepared to participate.
 For the Participation score, each week of the term is worth 5 points.
-Keep in mind, you must be present to win!
+To earn those points, students will have a particular activity that they will need to complete each week.